Yvidge/yvidge.github.io/_portfolio/Scratch&Beat.md

 However, I think this is not the best approach in terms of iteration speed and flexibility, especially when you are working under a deadline.
 If I were doing it now, I would look at MVVM architecture and Epic's UMG MVVM plugin.

 ## The experience I got:
-- Lot's of work with UMG and Common UI
+- Lots of work with UMG and Common UI
 - Teamwork, planning, and AGILE
 - Close work with a design team, rapid prototyping and iterating
 - Writing materials for UI's needs